whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <br>

 <p>As soon as I opened the box, a burst of heavenly scent filled the air and my my my, it smelled so good!
 My unboxing experience has been taken to another level and I'm trying to pace myself so that I don't rip out everything to find out the source of this intoxicating scent!</p>

-<p>At first glance, you see a big cardstock sign with a French statement.
-They send one with every box and each time it comes with a different word and I collect them all to frame.
-It's a simple yet chic way to decorate any wall.</p>

 <br>